-The comparison of the cladding temperature of each an average and a hot rod in the hot channel box A (HV-ROD2x) and the channel boxes B, C, D (HV-ROD1x) at the axial positions 2 (close to top of core) to 6 (close to bottom of core) point out that the liquid inventory and distribution in the core is not exactly calculated by ATHLET 3.3 (e.g. Fig. 5.31), although the pressure difference between the upper and lower plenum agrees excellently with the experiment (Fig. 5.36).
-The current version ATHLET 3.3 show a better agreement to the measured data than ATHLET 3.2.1.
+The comparison of the cladding temperature of each an average and a hot rod in the hot channel box A (HV-ROD2x) and the channel boxes B, C, D (HV-ROD1x) at the axial positions 2 (close to top of core) to 6 (close to bottom of core) point out that the liquid inventory and distribution in the core is not exactly calculated by ATHLET 3.3.1/3.3 (e.g. Fig. 5.48), although the pressure difference between the upper and lower plenum agrees excellently with the experiment (Fig. 5.53).
+The current version ATHLET 3.3.1 (and 3.3) show a better agreement to the measured data than ATHLET 3.2.1.
 Within the first 50 s after the break, an early dry-out and rewetting is calculated in the top core region, in contrast to the experiment.
 At ca. 65 s, dry-out starts in the experiment at top of the core and propagates down through the core.
 Only for the hot rods in pos.
 2 the ATHLET results agree well with the experiment.
 For lower positions the dry-out is calculated late and the cladding temperatures are clearly underestimated.

-Finally, the Fig. 5.41 to Fig. 5.43 document the performance of the ATHLET simulation concerning numerical effort and conservation of the coolant mass balance.
-In general, ATHLET 3.3 needs more time steps compared to ATHLET 3.2.1 which show that ATHLET 3.3 is more stable.
-No numerical problems appeared and the maximum mass error for both code version of ca. 0.15 kg, which becomes smaller at the end for ATHLET 3.3, is negligible compared to the initial mass inventory of about 775 kg.
+Finally, the Fig. 5.58 to Fig. 5.61 document the performance of the ATHLET simulation concerning numerical effort and conservation of the coolant mass balance.
+In general, ATHLET 3.3.1/3.3 needs more time steps compared to ATHLET 3.2.1.
+No numerical problems appeared and the maximum mass error for both code version of ca. 0.15 kg, which becomes smaller at the end for ATHLET 3.3, while the mass error for ATHLET 3.3.1 is predicted between ATHLET 3.3 and 3.2.1.
+For all versions the mass error is negligible compared to the initial mass inventory of about 775 kg.

-Fig. 5.29 Pressure in upper plenum
+Fig. 5.46 Pressure in upper plenum

-Fig. 5.30 Fluid density at break (RV side)
+Fig. 5.47 Fluid density at break (RV side)

-Fig. 5.31 Cladding temperature of fuel hot rods A at pos.
+Fig. 5.48 Cladding temperature of fuel hot rods A at pos.
 2

-Fig. 5.32 Total break mass flow
+Fig. 5.49 Total break mass flow

-Fig. 5.33 Mass flow at PV side of break (low range measurement)
+Fig. 5.50 Mass flow at PV side of break (low range measurement)

-Fig. 5.34 Mass flow at MRP side of break (low range measurement)
+Fig. 5.51 Mass flow at MRP side of break (low range measurement)

-Fig. 5.35 Mass flow in main steam line
+Fig. 5.52 Mass flow in main steam line

-Fig. 5.36 Differential pressure between lower and upper plenum
+Fig. 5.53 Differential pressure between lower and upper plenum

-Fig. 5.37 Fluid temperature above tie plate
+Fig. 5.54 Liquid (top) and vapor (bottom) temperature above tie plate

-Fig. 5.38 Fluid temperature in lower plenum
+Fig. 5.55 Liquid (top) and vapor (bottom) temperature in lower plenum

-Fig. 5.39 Fluid temperature in the core (level 1)
+Fig. 5.56 Liquid (top) and vapor (bottom) temperature in the core (level 1)

-Fig. 5.40 Fluid temperature in upper DC
+Fig. 5.57 Liquid (top) and vapor (bottom) temperature temperature in upper DC

-Fig. 5.41 CPU time consumption
+Fig. 5.58 CPU time consumption

-Fig. 5.42 Number of time steps (IZS) and Jacobian complete (LM) and partial updates (LMPUD)
+Fig. 5.59 Number of time steps (IZS)

+Fig. 5.60 Number of Jacobian complete (top) and partial updates (bottom)

-Fig. 5.43 Mass error
+Fig. 5.61 Mass error